Isi-dev/ComfyUI-UniAnimate-W/README.md

 ## Disclaimer

 I am not responsible for any user-generated content.
 Users are fully responsible for their actions when using these nodes and the generative models.
 Neither I nor the contributors to the UniAnimate and Animate-x projects have any legal affiliation with or accountability for users' behaviors.
-It is crucial to use these nodes and the generative model responsibly, following both ethical and legal standards.
+It is crucial to use these nodes and the generative models responsibly, following both ethical and legal standards.